 - 2.1 NPH aims to have good relationships with our customers based on mutual respect.
-Sometimes we find that a customer's behaviour can make it difficult to work with them, or their demands may take an excessive amount of time which in turn can impact on the service we offer to others. - 2.2 Any actions that we take under this policy are intended to be temporary as we work through the issues in the hope of restoring normal ways of working and a positive relationship with the customer. - 2.2.1 Restriction of contact may take several forms and is not restricted to: - Restricting the customer from making contact by telephone except through a third party e.g. solicitor, Councillor, friend or advocate acting on their behalf; - Restricting the customer from sending emails to individuals and/or officers and insisting they only correspond by letter;
+Sometimes we find that a customer's behaviour can make it difficult to work with them, or their demands may take an excessive amount of time which in turn can impact on the service we offer to others. - 2.2 This policy relates to tenants that we manage on behalf of the Council, other household members, guests or visitors to their home or who have written authorisation to act on their behalf. - 2.3 Any actions that we take under this policy are intended to be temporary and time limited, as we work through the issues in the hope of restoring normal ways of working and a positive relationship with the customer.

+Restriction of contact may take several forms and is not restricted to:

+- Restricting the customer from making contact by telephone except through a third party e.g. solicitor, Councillor, friend or advocate acting on their behalf; - Restricting the customer from sending emails to individuals and/or officers and insisting they only correspond appropriately by letter;